-In accordance with the Government of Canada’s policy on the publication of information concerning the reclassification of occupied positions in departments, crown corporations and agencies, this website provides information on the reclassification of positions for the Canada Council for the Arts.
+In accordance with the Government of Canada’s legislation as well as the policy on the publication of information concerning the reclassification of occupied positions in departments, crown corporations and agencies, this website provides information on the reclassification of positions for the Canada Council for the Arts.

 The following are some of the reasons that the duties of a position change resulting in a reclassification of the position: